VESC Motor controller 4.12 HARDWARE and LATEST 3.30 FIRMWARE INSTALLED

-We have improved and redesigned the original VESC with the following upgrades these VESC are designed for higher performance and reliability and particular suited for the demanding and punishing E BOARD usage but have many other applications.
-We believe these are one of the best designed and most reliable, rohbust VESC'S on the market.
+We have improved and redesigned the original VESC designed for higher performance and reliability and particular suited for the demanding and punishing E BOARD usage but have many other applications.
+We believe these are one of the best designed and most reliable, rohbust ESC'S on the market.

-1) Massive aluminium heatsink for greatly improved heat dissipation.
+1) aluminium heatsink for greatly improved heat dissipation.

 2) Mosfets layout redesigned so they are all now on 1 side of the board for improved protection and heat dissipation.